 - It may prevent the production of Vitamin D

 Science shows the ingredients in Sunsafe Rx can be useful for supplemental support by:

-- Providing support for your skin and eyes during sun exposure
+- Providing support for your skin and eyes during exposure to environmental stresses

 - Being healthy and safe

 - Supporting your whole body, not just the areas you can reach

 - Not being messy

 - Allowing your normal production of Vitamin D